Workday

 Research topics: computer vision

-We were in the early stages of researching gesture recognition technologies and wanted to study how people used it.
-Instead of building a use case around it, we created a demo so we could observe Workday Rising attendees interacting with it.
+My engineer, Ed Jones, and I were in the early stages of researching gesture recognition technologies.
+Instead of building a use case around it, we created a demo to observe how Workday Rising attendees would interact with it.

 An Xbox Kinect was mounted on top of a TV to record movements.
-Using different motions, participants were able to view videos from Workday Labs and play mini-games.
+We documented the different ways participants tried to pause and play videos, navigate various content, and play mini-games without touching the screen.

 Prototype of different gesture interactions (Video: Ed Jones, Workday Labs)